-Mortimer’s Patch was a popular detective series following Detective Sergeant Doug Mortimer (Terence Cooper) and his policing adventures in the small town of Cobham.
-Mortimer plays a city cop returning to his rural roots.
-The series was NZ’s first police drama and was the most successful drama of the early 80s (it was a rare local show to top ratings).
-The series was made when the archetype of the ‘community cop’ everyone knew was still a powerful one, and it was a counterweight to the faceless riot policing of the Springbok Tour.
+Mortimer’s Patch was a popular drama series following Detective Sergeant Doug Mortimer (Terence Cooper) at work in the town of Cobham.
+Mortimer plays a city cop returning to his rural roots; Don Selwyn is Sergeant Bob Storey.
+The series was NZ’s first police drama, and a rare local drama to top ratings.
+Mortimer's Patch was made when the archetype of the ‘community cop’ everyone knew was still a powerful one, and it was a counterweight to the faceless riot policing of the Springbok Tour.
 Three series were made.

 Mortimer’s Patch was a popular police series following detective Doug Mortimer (Terence Cooper), a city cop returning to his rural roots.
 In the first episode, scripted by Keith Aberdein (The Governor), a girl (Greer Robson) goes missing in sand dunes near the shack of an eccentric recluse.
 Fear and suspicion mounts, and Mortimer brings in help from the city: prejudiced detective Chris Knight (Ken Blackburn).
 Don Selwyn plays Sergeant Bob Storey.
-In the background piece, Mortimer's Patch producer Tom Finlayson writes about the show's birth, death and double resurrection.
+In this background piece, Mortimer's Patch producer Tom Finlayson writes about the show's birth, death and double resurrection.